Everything you need to know about the primary clarifier

 What is a primary clarifier and how does it work?

-A primary clarifier is a piece of wastewater treatment equipment designed to separate heavy solids and grease from the wastewater.
-This is the first step in wastewater treatment and prepares the wastewater for further treatment steps.
+A primary clarifier is a wastewater treatment unit used to separate heavy solids and grease from sewage.

 Which benefits does using a multi-chamber clarifier offer compared to other types of clarifiers?